EPFL-ENAC/hobel-iaqdb/frontend/src/assets/step-buildings.md

-In this step, you will describe each building and rooms where the IAQ was measured.
-At a minimum, for each building you will provide its approximate location and all the associated rooms/spaces where measurement devices were in operation.
+In this step, you will describe each building and spaces where the IAQ was measured.
+At a minimum, for each building you will provide its approximate location and all the associated spaces/spaces where measurement devices were in operation.